-Any two handed rod shorter than 10’ could possibly be classified as a “Micro spey.
+Any two-handed rod shorter than 10’ could possibly be classified as a “Micro spey.
 Or not.
 The distinctions between Spey, Switch, Baby Spey, Trout Spey, Micro Spey and Tinky-Winky Spey are blurry.
-A Micro spey rod is basically a one handed fly rod with a lower grip added.
-In my opinion a Micro spey is a true switch rod because a true switch rod is a rod that can be casted with one hand or two.
-For me, again, a standard switch rod is a little on the heavy side for casting one handed, at least for a very long time, with your basic large plastic Skagit or Scandi line, particularly with a sink tip and especially one outfitted with a heavy fly, if you like that kind of thing.
+A Micro spey rod is basically a one-handed fly rod with a lower grip added.
+In my opinion, a Micro spey is a true switch rod because a true switch rod is a rod that can be cast with one hand or two.
+For me, again, a standard switch rod is a little on the heavy side for casting one-handed, at least for a very long time, with your basic large plastic Skagit or Scandi line, particularly with a sink tip and especially one outfitted with a heavy fly, if you like that kind of thing.

 The bottom line for me is that though they are called switch rods I don’t like casting them one handed all that much, but it works in a pinch, for a while.
 I have much more fun using it with two hands, the way God intended.

 Warning: George Cook Alert!
 Cook explains switch rods as only George can.
 He actually uses the term “Trouty Trouterson”.
 My most sincere apologies.
 Feller can cast.